vector-sec/PSPy/README.md

 ```

 ## I found an issue
 Great!
-I threw this silly thing together rather hastily so it's not unlikely to have issues.
+I threw this silly thing together rather hastily so it's likely to have issues.
 Open an issue with the repository explaining what is wrong and we'll see if we can't figure out how to fix the problem.
 Or you can bring up an issue and the solution in a pull request.

 ## I have a suggestion
 Awesome!
-Create an issue describing your suggestion, including a pull request if have decided to take care of implementing your suggestion for me.
+Create an issue describing your suggestion, including a pull request if you have decided to take care of implementing your suggestion for me.

 ## Why on earth did you do this?
 In short: I like PowerShell and wanted to run it in AWS Lambda.